-\\\Exhibitors who are invited to come back for final round, in classes with heats, will receive two points if they are not in the top ten placings for that specific class.
+Exhibitors will receive two points if they show in classes with heats, are invited to come back for the final round, but do not earn a ribbon in the top ten placings for that class.

-Five divisions are offered: Stock Seat, Gaited/ Saddle Seat, Hunt Seat, Ranch Horse and Contest.
+Five divisions are offered: Stock Seat, Gaited/Saddle Seat, Hunt Seat, Ranch Horse and Contest.
 A \$500 college scholarship is awarded to each of the five Senior Champions.
 A \$300 college scholarship is awarded to each of the five Reserve Senior Champions.
 Scholarship recipients must maintain a college GPA of at least 2.0 in order to request scholarship payment.
 "Senior Champion Horseman" will also achieve master 4-H status.
-Senior 4-H champions and reserve champions become eligible for their scholarships upon completion of one quarter of college with a 2.0 average.
-Special awards are presented to each of the five Junior Champions and three Cloverleaf Champions.
+Senior 4-H champions and reserve champions become eligible for their scholarships upon completion of one quarter or semester of college with a 2.0 average.
+Special awards are presented to each of the five Junior Champions and four Cloverleaf Champions.

 Participation ribbons are provided for those that were not called back or did not place.
 It is the responsibility of the exhibitor to pick ribbons up after the conclusion of the class at ringside or in the awards office.
 Finalist ribbons will be provided for those that were called back in their class, but did not place.
-It is the responsibility of the exhibitor to pick ribbons up after the conclusion of the awards office.
+It is the responsibility of the exhibitor to pick ribbons up after the conclusion of the class at ringside or in the awards office.